alec-david/hnReactClone/README.md

 ### A hacker news clone created using react, react-router, mobx, firebase

 ##### TODO
++ Styling... (indent comments on stories correctly, set up colors)
++ Change stories tabs to work like clicking on story comments where they don't load until clicked on
++ Refactor and clean code
-+ Get comments on story working
++ ~~Get comments on story working~~
-+ Styling...
 + ~~Look how to do dynamic routing with react routing (working now but need to look into how to pull id from url) to link to comments on a story~~
 + ~~Get Ask and Jobs section formatted correctly (they look different than normal story)~~
 + ~~Get comments page working (show all most recent comments)~~